I-2-8-30.Issuing a Disability Decision When a Claim Is Appealed on a Non-Disability Issue

 However, if the ALJ finds in the claimant's favor on the non-disability issue, the ALJ will also review the evidence in the record and take one of the following actions:

-If the ALJ finds favorably on the nondisability issue and the medical evidence in the file warrants a fully favorable decision on the issue of disability, the ALJ will issue a decision addressing all issues.
+If the evidence in the claim(s) file warrants a fully favorable decision on the disability issue, the ALJ will issue a decision addressing all issues, including disability.